Thai Micro Crab: The Cutest Tiny Crab You Can Own

 • Place the bag into the bottom of the tank.

-• Cover the substrate with bigger stones or you can use black crushed lava gravel [black because it will be easy to find the white crab and considered suitable for freshwater aquariums]
+• Cover the substrate with bigger stones, or you can use black crushed lava gravel [black because it will be easy to find the white crab and is considered suitable for freshwater aquariums]

 Decoration and hiding places

-The Thai micro crab will need a lot of hiding places, meaning really a lot.
-Sometimes you may find the tank empty as they love to hide.
+Micro Thai crabs will need a lot of hiding places, meaning really a lot.
+Sometimes you may find the tank empty, as they love to hide.

 Plants are very crucial for Thai micro crabs, especially aquarium plants like the water hyacinths, wendt’s water trumpet, alternanthera sp, and anubias barteri.
 And then fill the tank with water.

-Ensure your micro crabs have a temperature between 72° – 82° F (22° – 28° C).
+Ensure your micro crabs have a temperature between 72° and 82° F (22° and 28° C).
 An aquarium heater is preferred to warm the temperature of water in aquariums.

 Thai micro crabs do not have much flexibility with water changes, so ensure the water condition is right.

-Thai micro crabs are nocturnal animals meaning they can eat anything.
+Thai micro crabs are nocturnal animals, meaning they can eat anything.
 They will eat small plant particles and microorganisms.
-You can feed them a small amount of commercial food fish flakes or pellets.
+You can feed them a small amount of commercial food like fish flakes or pellets.
 Don’t degrade the water quality by giving a lot of food.
-Nothing complicated with feeding, they can eat the same food as their tankmates.
+Nothing complicated with feeding; they can eat the same food as their tankmates.

-Though being an omnivore sometimes they may act opportunistic carnivorous.
+Though they are omnivores, sometimes they may act opportunistically carnivorous.

-Choose small peaceful fish like their size or smaller than them as bigger species will see them as food.
+Choose small, peaceful fish that are their size or smaller than them, as bigger species will see them as food.
 You can take dwarf shrimp as an example.
 The best tankmates will be their own species.
-Here is a list of a few tank mates:-
+Here is a list of a few tank mates:

 1. Tetras